Manual of Me

 My working preferences

-• Working by invitation: I prefer to engage in projects through existing relationships or by invitation so we start with a foundation of trust. alignment and shared values.
+• Working by invitation: I prefer to engage in projects through existing relationships or by invitation, so we start with a foundation of trust, alignment, and shared values.

 • Long-term partnerships: I favour ongoing engagements over short-term contracts.
 This allows me to understand the nuances of your context, build trust, and contribute more effectively over time.